-Demand for our products and services is sensitive to price.
-Changes in our pricing strategies have had, and are likely to continue to have, a significant impact on our revenues and results of operations.
-Many factors can significantly impact our pricing strategies, including the production, marketing, personnel and other costs of running our business, our competitors' pricing and marketing strategies, and the effects of inflation.
+Demand for our products and services is sensitive to price, and changes in our pricing strategies have a significant impact on our revenues and results of operations.
+Many factors can significantly impact our pricing strategies, including the costs of running our business, our competitors' pricing and marketing strategies, and the effects of inflation.
 We offer some free or discounted products and services as a means of attracting customers and encouraging repeat purchases, but these free offers and discounts reduce our profit margins and may not result in an increase in our revenues.
 If we fail to meet our customers' price expectations, our business and results of operations will suffer.